-- (a) Remedies is an elective course for three semester hours of graded credit (Remedies will be a required course beginning with the Fall 2006 entering class.) - (b) Prerequisites for taking the course are Civil Procedure I and II, Contracts I and II, Property I and II, and Torts I and II. - (c) The course shall have a final examination. - (d) In publications, the description of the course shall be approximately as follows:
+- (a) Remedies is a required course for three semester hours of graded credit. - (b) Prerequisites for taking the course are Civil Procedure I and II, Contracts, Property, and Torts. - (c) The course shall have a final examination. - (d) In publications, the description of the course shall be approximately as follows: